Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 ---

 I'm a Ph.D. candidate at McGill University under the supervision of Prof. [Lijun Sun](https://lijunsun.github.io/).
-I have previously been a visiting researcher at Carnegie Mellon University, at the Robotics Institute in 2023 under the supervision of Prof. Changliu Liu, and at the Department of Mechanical Engineering in 2018.
-I also conducted research as a visiting scholar at UC Berkeley from 2019 to 2020 under the supervision of Prof. Masayoshi Tomizuka.
+I was a visiting researcher at the Robotics Institute, Carnegie Mellon University in 2023 under the supervision of Prof.
+Changliu Liu, and at the Department of Mechanical Engineering in 2018.
+Additionally, I conducted research at the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020 under the supervision of Prof. Masayoshi Tomizuka.

 My research focuses on Bayesian learning, spatiotemporal modeling, traffic flow theory, and multi-agent interaction modeling within intelligent transportation systems, with an emphasis on bridging the gap between theoretical modeling